dnelson86/arepo/documentation/source/config-options.md

 different masses.
 It is therefore desirable to not make the table of softening types excessively large.
 This option can be combined with adaptive hydro softening.
-In this case, particle type 0 needs to be mapped to softening type 0 in the parameterfile, and no other particle type may be mapped to softening type 0 (the code will issue an error message if one doesn't obey to this).
+In this case, particle type 0 needs to be mapped to softening type 0 in the parameter file, and no other particle type may be mapped to softening type 0 (the code will issue an error message if one doesn't obey to this).

 -----